 In terms of language and environment, the glasses are 100% Android compatible.
 The ODG R-6 ran Android Jellybean 4.2.2.
-The R-7 runs KitKat 4.4.4 API Level 19, and soon will be updated to running Android Marshmallow 6.0.1, API Level 23.
-Future glasses versions (R-9 & R-8) will run Nougat 7.1.1, API Level 25.
+The R-7 initially ran KitKat 4.4.4 API Level 19, and was recently updated to run Android Marshmallow 6.0.1, API Level 23.
+Future glasses versions (R-9 & R-8) will run Nougat 7.1.2, API Level 25.
 See reference: Android_version_history

 Any Android App that runs on a phone or a tablet should work as-is, assuming the target API level is appropriate.
 If you are an Android developer, and already have reviewed Google's Android Developer Site & understand how to develop Apps in general, then you can immediately be productive developing Applications on ODG Glasses.